-Figure 1 Arrangement for interconnecting between two HV circuits (e.g. substation > 1000m from main circuit)
+Figure 2 Arrangement for interconnecting between two HV circuits (e.g. substation > 1000m from main circuit)

-Figure 2 Alternative to Figure 1 (where substation > 1000m from main circuit).
+Figure 3 Alternative to Figure 2 (where substation > 1000m from main circuit).

-- (I) When ringing in a substation the cable or line used to connect the substation shall not reduce the thermal rating of the existing circuit.
-For example, if an HV circuit comprises of 300mm Al EPR the cable used to ring in a new substation shall have a rating that is equivalent to, or greater than that of the 300mm Al EPR cable. - (m) HV metered connections, including those made to IDNO HV metered connections where the IDNO's customer is metered at HV, shall be protected by a relay (i.e. a self-powered overcurrent and earth fault relay) rather than by Time Limit Fuses (TLFs).
+- (I) When ringing a substation the cable or line used to connect the substation shall not reduce the thermal rating of the existing circuit.
+For example, if an HV circuit comprises 300mm2 AI EPR the cable used to ring in a new substation shall have a rating that is equivalent to, or greater than that of the 300mm2 AI EPR cable. - (m) HV metered connections, including those made to IDNO HV metered connections where the IDNO's customer is metered at HV, shall be protected by a relay (i.e. a self-powered overcurrent and earth fault relay) rather than by Time Limit Fuses (TLFs).

-Figure 3 Connecting a Ground Mounted substation into an Overhead Line
+Figure 4 Connecting a Ground Mounted substation into an Overhead Line

-- (n) When 'Ringing' in a new ground mounted substation into an Overhead Line where the existing overhead conductors can remain in situ.
-A Normal Open point will be positioned between two individual pole terminations. - 2.2.2.15 Pole mounted transformers shall be "teed" into 11kV or 6.6kV circuits.
+- (n) When 'Ringing' a new ground mounted substation into an Overhead Line; where the existing overhead conductors can remain in situ a normal open point shall be established between two separate pole terminations in order to allow the main line to be restored quickly should a fault occur on either of the cables.
+The normally open point may be established by installing an ABI or by removing jumpers etc. It is accepted that in some circumstances it may not be appropriate to retain the overhead line between the two cable terminations e.g. for safety reasons or to allow the section to be diverted.

+- 2.2.2.15 Pole mounted transformers shall be "teed" into 11kV or 6.6kV circuits.
 The detailed requirements are listed below:

 - (a) The maximum name plate rating for pole mounted transformers is 315kVA.

 - (b) New pole-mounted transformers that will be owned or adopted by Western Power Distribution shall satisfy the requirements of EE SPEC:5 and shall be selected from the following list:

 - 315kVA 3 phase

 - 200kVA 3 phase

 - 100kVA 3 phase

 - 100kVA split phase

 - 50kVA 3 phase

 - 50kVA single/split phase

 - 25kVA single phase

-- (c) Pole-mounted transformers shall be connected downstream of either 50A expulsion fuses, ASLs or a pole mounted sectionaliser.
+(c) Pole-mounted transformers shall be connected downstream of either 50A expulsion fuses, ASLs or a pole mounted sectionaliser.
 Groups of transformers (i.e. connected on spurs) shall be controlled by a single set of expulsion fuses or ASLs.
 These arrangements are known as "Group Fused" or "Group Sectionalised", as appropriate.
-A typical arrangement is shown in Figure 3.
+A typical arrangement is shown in Figure 4.

-Figure 4 Group Fusing / Sectionalising
+Figure 5 Group Fusing / Sectionalising